BinauralMeet/binaural-meet/docs/sharedContents.md

   url:string
   pose: PoseMap2D
   size: [number, number]
-  timestamp: number   //  unix timestamp for last update }```
+  zorder: number //  unix timestamp when shared or moved to top.
+}```

 - Each participant can control all shared contents.